morganstanley/needle/readme.md

 # Register Value

-JavaScript has a number of intrinsic types that you may wish to injector directly into a constructor without the need for wrapping in a higher type.
+JavaScript has a number of intrinsic types that you may wish to inject directly into a constructor without the need for wrapping in a higher type.
 These types include `Array`, `Boolean`, `Date`, `Error`, `Function`, `JSON`, `Number`, `RegExp` and `String`.
 In order to support direct injection of these types we can use the `registerValue` method found on the injector.
 The `registerValue` method only takes one parameter, the injection configuration object.
 There are two ways to resolve the value, you can either provide a value at point of registration or you can use a resolution strategy to resolve at point of use.
 Below are some examples to illustrate how this works.

 ## Registering with a AOT value